 ADMISSIONS REQUIREMENTS INCLUDE:

-- Completion of undergraduate level statistical methods course
+• Completion of graduate level course in statistical methods

-- Completion of one graduate level course in research methodology
+• Completion of graduate level course in research methodology

-- Completion of one graduate or upper undergraduate level course in micro or macro economics
+• Completion of graduate level course in economics